How infectious diseases are spread and simple and practical advice for preventing the spread of infection in the home and community

 Toxic shock syndrome (TSS) is a very rare but potentially serious illness that can affect males or females at any age, but is more common during adolescence.
 It is caused by particular strains of bacteria called Staphylococcus aureus (and less commonly Streptococcus pyogenes) which are able to produce a toxin.

-How toxic shock syndrome is spread
+How TTS is spread

 These bacteria are normally found on the skin, in the nose, armpit, groin or vagina of one in every three people, where they usually live without causing any health problems (colonisation).
 In rare cases, the bacteria produce a toxin which can cause TSS in some individuals.